Updated September 2020

 To make clear what is expected, all attendees, speakers, exhibitors, organizers and volunteers at all OrigamiUSA events are required to conform to the following Code of Conduct.
 Organizers will support this code throughout the meeting.
 By registering for an OrigamiUSA event, you are agreeing to follow our stated Code of Conduct.

-OrigamiUSA is dedicated to providing a harassment-free conference experience for everyone.
-We expect the most respectful treatment of participants at every OrigamiUSA event.
-All communication and behavior should be appropriate for both children and adults, including people of many different backgrounds.
+OrigamiUSA is dedicated to providing a positive event experience for everyone.
+We expect respectful treatment of everyone at every OrigamiUSA event.
+All communication and behavior should be appropriate for people of all ages and of all backgrounds.

-- Remember that harassment, bullying, and exclusionary jokes are not acceptable at OrigamiUSA events.
+- Harassment, bullying, and insulting/exclusionary jokes are never acceptable at OrigamiUSA events.

-If a participant engages in behavior that violates this code of conduct, OrigamiUSA organizers will take an action they deem appropriate, including warning the offender or expulsion from the event with no refund.
+If a participant engages in behavior that violates this code of conduct, OrigamiUSA organizers will take an action they deem appropriate, up to and including expulsion from the event with no refund.

 Harassment includes, but is not limited to:

-- offensive communication related to gender, sexual orientation, disability, physical appearance, body size, race, religion
+- offensive communication related to gender, sexual orientation, disability, physical appearance, body size, race, religion, and age.

 - use of sexist, racist, ableist, or any other discriminatory or exclusionary language.